wechuli/azure_iot_central_app/complete_demo/instructions.md

     This will log you in to the approriate azure account you want to use.

 3. We start by creating a resource group.
-A resource group is a container that holds related resources for an Azure solution.
-Replace _example_ with the name you want to give to your resource group.
+A resource group is a container that holds related resources for an Azure solution.You may replace _example_ with the name you want to give to your resource group but remember to change to that name whenever we need to deploy additional resource.
 Depending on where you are located, you may want to change the location, but this is not important for now.

         $az group create --name example --location "East US"